 2.3 Other data

-ERA5 (Hersbach et al., 2020) is the fifth-generation global climate reanalysis dataset from the European Centre for Medium-Range Weather Forecasts (ECMWF).
-In this paper, u-v wind vector, specific cloud ice water content, temperature and relative humidity in ERA5 are used to study the cloud movement trend over the entire TD region.
+ERA5 is the fifth-generation global climate reanalysis dataset from the European Centre for Medium-Range Weather Forecasts (Hersbach et al., 2020).
+In this paper, u-v wind vector, specific cloud ice water content (CIWC), temperature and relative humidity in ERA5 are used to study the cloud movement trend over the entire TD region.
 The dataset used has a spatial resolution of 0.25° × 0.25° and a temporal resolution of 1 hour.